-Our campaign pack outlines what the campaign is about, what Age Scotland can do to help, and how you can get involved to help us ensure no older person misses out on the social security they are entitled to.
+Our campaign pack outlines what the campaign is about and how you can get involved to help us ensure no older person misses out on the social security they are entitled to.

 Download the campaign pack

 Find out how to get involved in our campaign